nzzlinh/Adafruit-GFX-Library/README.md

 ![Two e-ink displays, one OLED, a TFT and a memory LCD displaying a variety of Unicode examples: Hello World in ten languages; a series of icons and symbols; a handful of mathematical formulas; and a chapter of the Tao Te Ching in Chinese.](/example.jpg?raw=true)

 This should function as a drop-in replacement for the Adafruit GFX Library, as long as you're not using graphic fonts.
 You can display a Unicode code point by calling `display.writeCodepoint(c)`, where c represents the Unicode code point (not its UTF-8 or UTF-16 representation).
-You can display a UTF-8 encoded string with the `display.printUTF8(s)` method; I've included a [Very Strict UTF-8 Decoder](https://github.com/douglascrockford/JSON-c/blob/master/utf8_decode.c) that will turn well-formed UTF-8 into code points suitable for display with `writeCodepoint`.
+You can display a UTF-8 encoded string with the `display.printUTF8(s)` and `display.printlnUTF8(s)` methods; I've included a [Very Strict UTF-8 Decoder](https://github.com/douglascrockford/JSON-c/blob/master/utf8_decode.c) that will turn well-formed UTF-8 into code points suitable for display with `writeCodepoint`.

 The BMP covers code points from U+0000 to U+FFFF.
 Unifont has glyphs for about 60,000 of those code points.
 At 16-32 bytes each, that's not going to fit on a microcontroller.
 So you have a few options: